nickmcmillan/accessibility-guide/README.md

 # Client Friendly Accessibility Guide

+This document intends to provide best practices in order to strive for (but not necessarily adhere to) WCAG 2.0 AA Accessibility Criteria.
+It attempts to avoid getting bogged down in technical details in order to be comprehensible by a wider audience.

 This document is a work in progress.
-The author does not accept responsibility for any information herein.
-It is provided only as a guideline of best practices.
-This document attempts to avoid getting bogged down in technical details in order for it to be understood by a wider range of audiences

-In order to strive for WCAG 2.0 AA Accessibility Criteria:
+None of the authors or contributors, in any way whatsoever, can be responsible for your use of the information contained herein.
+Please take all steps necessary to ascertain that information contained is correct.

 * Ensure that throughout the development stage the designers, front-end developers, and content authors follow the best practice accessibility guidelines set out in this document
 * Ensure compliance using the WebAIM WAVE Chrome extension (http://wave.webaim.org/extension/)
 * (Optionally – not included in current scope of accessibility) test with the NVDA or JAWS screen reader software to ensure that the site can be accessed by screen reader